Anirudh58/Anirudh58.github.io/_pages/projects.md

 > ### EXPLORATORY VIDEO ANALYTICS (2021)

 - <small> EVA is a visual data management system (think MySQL for videos).
 It supports a declarative language similar to SQL and a wide range of commonly used computer vision models.
-I have taken up a special problems course in Fall 2021, to work on this project with [Prof. Joy Arulraj](https://www.cc.gatech.edu/~jarulraj/) and his team. </small>
+I am working on this project with [Prof. Joy Arulraj](https://www.cc.gatech.edu/~jarulraj/) and his team. </small>
-- <small> This project is built with Python, asyncio, cmd (to mimic the SQL interface), Docker and PyTorch.
-See repo [here](https://github.com/georgia-tech-db/eva) to know more. </small>
+- <small> See repo [here](https://github.com/georgia-tech-db/eva) to know more. </small>

 > ### PNEUMONIA DETECTION (2021)